jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 #### ComponentWillUnmount

-One thing that hasn't been mentioned yet is that every time a re-render happens, we schedule a new effect replacing the previous effect.
+One thing that hasn't been mentioned yet is that every time a re-render happens, we create a new effect replacing the previous one.
 Although in our use case `useEffect` isn't being called there is still a need to clear the interval just before the re-render.
 This falls ito the category of `ComponetWillUnmount`

 React must clean up the previous effect before applying the next effect.
 In our case we need to remove the previous instance of the `setTimer` and create a new instance.